History

 We collect rain water for the watering of our plants and wherever possible, try to use recycled materials for projects.

-The vegetables we grow are used in the nursery kitchen for children’s lunches – zero food miles!
+The vegetables we grow are used for catering at community events – zero food miles!